containers/podman/docs/podman-run.1.md

    Expose a port, or a range of ports (e.g. --expose=3300-3310) to set up port redirection on the host system.

+**--gidmap**=map
+   GID map for the user namespace.
+Using this flag will run the container with user namespace enabled, unless the --userns=host flag is turned on.

+   podman run --uidmap 0:30000:2000 --gidmap 0:30000:2000 fedora echo hello

+   This command maps UID 0-2000 inside the container to UID=30000-51999 on the host.
+Similarly it maps GID 0-2000 inside the container to GID=30000-31999 on the host.

 **--group-add**=[]
    Add additional groups to run as